urql-graphql/urql/.changeset/silent-turtles-check.md

 '@urql/exchange-graphcache': minor
 ---

-Add generics for the graphCache config
+Add on a generic to `cacheExchange` and `offlineExchange` for future, experimental type-generation support.